 Some horses are currently take part on the beach trails and the others are freeloading on the farm.
-There are also some old horses that can no longer work and they stay on the farm and are used as companions for the horses that are being rehabilitated.
+There are also some older horses that enjoy their old day on the farm and are also used as companions for the horses that are being rehabilitated.

 Volunteer work with horses in South Africa.
 The project was set up in 1998.
 The main goal of the project is to rescue and rehabilitate abused and neglected horses.

 The project has 236 acres and smaller paddocks to accommodate social groupings of horses.

 The project has two sites: the Rehabilitation Centre and the Horse Trail side.
 This last one mentioned funds the Rehabilitation Centre, because the project has no official sponsorship like for example the government.
 The project organizes different Horse Trails, which volunteers may also be involved with.